Charles O'Tudor: Education

 O'Tudor was raised in Cross River State, Nigeria.
-He received his primary education at Command Children School in Lagos State, and his secondary education at Command Secondary School, Ikeja, Lagos State, where he bagged his West African School Certificate (WASC) in 1987.
+He received his primary education at Command Children School in Lagos State and his secondary education at Command Secondary School, Ikeja, where he received his West African School Certificate (WASC) in 1987.

 He holds a bachelor's degree in sociology from the University of Jos and is an alumnus of the University of the Witwatersrand, Johannesburg, South Africa, where he received certificates in management and measuring organizational strategies, product strategy, and brand management.
 He is an associate member of the Advertising Practitioners Council of Nigeria (APCON) and the Nigerian Institute of Public Relations (NIPR).

 Career

-O’Tudor began his career in advertising and branding at Shops Bankole Sagie Advertising, where he worked for three years as an advertising executive.
-O'Tudor went to become Deputy Manager at Explicit Communications, where he managed multinational accounts.
-Then he went on to become client services manager at Solutions.
-In 2001, he founded Adstrat BMC Ltd., with him being the principal consultant.
+O'Tudor began his career in advertising and branding at Shops Bankole Sagie Advertising, where he worked for three years as an advertising executive.
+He later became deputy manager at Explicit Communications, where he managed multinational accounts, and subsequently worked as client services manager at Solutions.
+In 2001, he founded Adstrat BMC Ltd. and became its principal consultant.

-O'Tudor was appointed anchor of the Bank PHB-sponsored show, the Intern TV Show.
+O'Tudor served as the anchor of the Bank PHB-sponsored Intern TV Show.

-O'Tudor founded the programme BrandsArise.
-O'Tudor has attended public functions where he gave lectures on branding.
+O'Tudor founded the programme BrandsArise and has delivered lectures on branding at public events.

 O'Tudor's standpoint on the "Rebranding Nigeria Campaign" (an initiative under Professor Dora Akunyili's Ministry of Information and Communications) was in his article titled "Rebranding Nigeria: Myths and Realities".
 In April 2005, Charles O'Tudor was appointed a member of the Lagos State Health Advocacy Implementation Committee, an initiative with the stated goal of raising awareness about the availability of free health care programmes.